loader-logo

 5. Homeostasis and Response

-This section examines how organisms maintain internal balance through homeostasis, including control of blood glucose levels and body temperature, and how organisms respond to their environments.
+This section specifically examines how organisms maintain internal balance through homeostasis, including control of blood glucose levels and body temperature.
+Additionally, it explores how organisms respond to their environments.
 Learn more about homeostasis and response.

 6. Inheritance, Variation, and Evolution